Candle Care + Safety

 S A F E T Y

 - Drafts can cause the flame to flicker excessively which can lead to small puffs of smoke and lead to a build up of soot.
-Keep the candle away from windows to avoid.
+Keep the candle away from windows and drafts to avoid.

 - Burning your candle for longer than 4 hours at a time can cause your candles’ flame to become too large and cause an excessive build up of soot.